aifantry

 Decision logic - first attempt: confidence-weighted voting between NamSor and Genderize.
 Where both agreed above a confidence threshold, accept.
 Where they disagreed or fell below threshold, mark as unknown.

-This produced acceptable aggregate accuracy — but the audit by national naming corpus revealed the failure.
-Both APIs returned high-confidence, concordant labels for a significant fraction of transliterated East Asian and Arabic names, and those labels were systematically wrong.
 High confidence plus agreement is normally a reliable signal.
 For this name population, trained predominantly on Western name data, it was misleading: the models were pattern-matching on features that associated certain name structures with a gender, and those associations did not hold across transliteration systems.

 The XGBoost classifier was trained on character n-grams (2–4 character windows) from the romanised name string, plus country-of-origin features extracted from the Scopus institutional affiliation field.
-Country of origin shifts the classification prior — a name that is ambiguously gendered in isolation becomes more predictable given knowledge that the researcher is affiliated with a Chinese, Egyptian, or Polish institution.
-The classifier achieved 89% overall accuracy on the held-out evaluation set, with the largest accuracy gains on exactly the East Asian and Arabic transliterated name subsets where the API ensemble failed.
+Country of origin shifts the classification prior - a name that is ambiguously gendered in isolation becomes more predictable given knowledge that the researcher is affiliated with a Chinese, Egyptian, or Polish institution.

 Final decision logic: where NamSor and Genderize agreed above threshold AND the XGBoost classifier agreed, accept with high confidence.
 Where the APIs disagreed or the classifier dissented, use the XGBoost output where country-of-origin signal was strong; otherwise mark as uncertain and exclude from precision-critical analysis.